top of page

 Exercises both passive (by the therapist e.g. stretching) and by the person with a contracture

-are important to counteract the pull of the contracture and keep the scar long enough to make full joint movement possible.
+are important to counteract the pull of the contracture and keep the scar long and supple enough to make full joint movement possible.
 Scar management techniques to keep the scar soft and pliable such as silicone gels, pressure garments and scar massage can help prevent and treat contractures.
 Functional activities and encouragement to move and return to tasks is also an important part of rehabilitation.
 Often pain management is needed in the early stages to encourage effective movement.
 Burns and scars can be very painful.

-If a contracture has developed, then surgery may be used to ‘release’ the tension in the scar which can restore the movement at the joint or feature and improve how the area looks.
-Once the tension has been released and/or enough scar has been removed from the area local flaps may be used, or a skin grafts (with or without artificial dermal templates), or more complex flaps using healthy skin from other areas of the body.
+If a contracture has developed, then surgery may be used to ‘release’ the tension in the scar, which can restore the movement at the joint or feature and improve how the area looks.
+Once the tension has been released and/or enough scar has been removed from the area local flaps may be used, a skin grafts (with or without artificial dermal templates), or more complex flaps using healthy skin from other areas of the body.
 In some countries lasers are commonly used to treat contractures by improving the condition and flexibility of the scar.

 HOW CAN THEY BE PREVENTED?

 Burns injuries are complicated and to prevent burn contractures, a comprehensive multi-disciplinary team is needed to support the survivor and to address the medical, surgical, physical and psychosocial aspects of the injury.
-Effective first aid and initial management of the injury, medical and surgical care and long-term physical and psychosocial rehabilitation play an important role in recovery, contracture formation and overall wellbeing of burn survivors.
+Effective first aid and initial management of the injury, medical and surgical care and long-term physical and psychosocial rehabilitation play an important role in recovery, contracture prevention and overall wellbeing of burn survivors.

 We know that contractures occur in the presence of many risk factors, many of these factors are modifiable.
 Prevention strategies need to involve early interventions for all people with burns injuries to prevent or reduce contracture formation.
 A clear understanding of the risk factors for burn contractures such as timeliness of treatment, accessibility for patients, education and type of care delivered can reduce the presence and severity of contractures.
 Different prevention strategies are needed for different situations / environments – especially when planning and implementing effective prevention programmes for high income versus low income countries.

-Dr Contracture believes that by addressing the issues behind the formation of burn contractures and raising awareness, we can achieve a world where burn contractures and the huge suffering that they can cause no longer exist.
+Dr Contracture believes that by addressing the issues behind the formation of burn contractures and raising awareness, we can achieve a world where burn contractures and the huge suffering that contractures can cause no longer exist.
 Focus on reducing the occurrence and severity of contractures could drive improvements in burn care healthcare systems all over the world and improve the lives of burn survivors everywhere.
 To achieve this, we need to bring together a diverse community of people, who can provide a wide range of perspectives and come together to BURN CONTRACTURES.